 By Bryan Rich

-Follow me in our Billionaire’s Portfolio, where you look over my shoulder as I follow the world’s best investors into their best stocks.
-Our portfolio is up 20% this year.
-That’s almost 3 times the performance of the broader stock market.
-Join me here.
+Follow me and look over my shoulder as I follow the world’s best investors into their best stocks.
+Our portfolio is up more than 27% this year.
+You can join me here and get positioned for a big 2017.

 By Bryan Rich